quicwg/base-drafts/draft-ietf-quic-qpack.md

 a literal representation and maybe insert the entry later.

-To ensure that the encoder is not prevented from adding new entries, the encoder can avoid referencing entries that will be evicted soonest.
+To ensure that the encoder is not prevented from adding new entries, the encoder can avoid referencing entries that are close to eviction.
 Rather than reference such an entry, the encoder can emit a Duplicate instruction (see
 {{duplicate}}), and reference the duplicate instead.